 Palestinians evacuate following an Israeli evacuation order in Gaza City on October 12.

-As of October 16, more than 42,400 Palestinians have been killed in more than a year of fighting in the Gaza Strip, according to local health authorities.
-More than 90% of the 2.3 million population have fled their homes.
-Food, medicine and clean water remain scarce amid new Israeli restrictions on what can be brought into the strip.
+As of October 16, more than 42,400 Palestinians had been killed in more than a year of fighting in the Gaza Strip, according to local health authorities.
+More than 90% of the 2.3 million population had fled their homes.
+Food, medicine and clean water remain scarce as Israel imposes new restrictions on what can be brought into the strip.

 In September, UN and Israeli government data showed that food and aid deliveries to the Gaza Strip fell to a seven-month low due to new regulations imposed by Tel Aviv.

 In the northern Gaza Strip, no food deliveries have been made since October 1.
-The United Nations World Food Programme (WFP) said on October 12 that it had distributed all its remaining supplies of high-energy biscuits, canned goods and flour.
-WFP officials acknowledged that it was unclear how long the supplies would last, warning that the threat of famine remained.
+The United Nations World Food Programme (WFP) said on October 12 it had distributed all its remaining supplies of high-energy biscuits, canned goods and flour.
+WFP officials admitted it was unclear how long the supplies would last, warning that the threat of famine lingered.

 Palestinian boys sit on a truck carrying UN aid in Gaza City in August.